Ready to finally make your house your dream home? Deciding how to pay for the house remodel you want can be quick and easy.

-This renovation financing method targets people intending to buy fixer-uppers and do a makeover on them.
+Home improvement loans target people intending to buy fixer-uppers and do a makeover on them.
 The loan allows you to borrow against a future appraised value of your home.
 Therefore, you get a considerable amount of money to work on renovations.

 There are two types of home renovation loans – Fannie Mae HomeStyle and the FHA 203(k) program.
 HomeStyle is cheaper than the FHA option.
 However, it limits your expenditure on the renovation to 50 percent of its proposed future value.

 If you need maximum funding for a house remodel project, you might want to go with FHA 203(k).
 Take an example of an old house whose fair market value is about $50,000 currently.
 The owner intends to renovate it, and an appraiser estimates its value to hike to $160,000 after repairs and improvement.

 The homeowner can secure a renovation loan of $160,000.
 However, he doesn’t have to take it all up if it isn’t necessary.

 Renovation loans provide a reliable source of house remodel funds.
 Their downside is that they come with relatively high closing costs and interest rates.
 FHA 203(k) usually attracts more charges than Fannie Mae HomeStyle.

 An alternative loan that you can takeout for home upgrading is a personal loan.
 If your credit score favors you, the lender can offer you fast cash.
 Your FICO score must be good or excellent to qualify for this loan and the lowest rates.